nsidnev/edgeql-queries/README.md

 ## Requirements

-`edgeql-queries` require only the [EdgeDB driver for Python](https://github.com/edgedb/edgedb-python).
+`edgeql-queries` requires only the [EdgeDB driver for Python](https://github.com/edgedb/edgedb-python).

 ## Credits